 Penwith · TR19

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In St Buryan, that work is shaped by the place itself — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward granite churchyard cottages and Victorian rectory-style houses.
+What works on a TR19 plot rarely works elsewhere — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward post-war bungalows and Victorian rectory-style houses.

 - Conservation Area